Building Tomorrow's Health Care Workforce

 In a state where a strong life sciences sector is economically vital, Partners and its hospitals are committed to creating training and development opportunities for people in the communities we serve, building the health care workforce of the future, and recognizing the well-established link between educational attainment and health status later in life.

 Commitment to providing access to jobs with family-sustaining wages, excellent benefits, and opportunities for advancement is a foundational principle for Partners’ workforce development programs.
-Through career pipelines for young people, adult community residents, and current workers, Partners creates employment opportunities for individuals and contributes to the economic health of communities in which they live.
+Through career pipelines for youth, adult community residents, and current workers, Partners creates employment opportunities for individuals and contributes to the economic health of communities in which they live.

 Pipeline programs are also designed to address the need for a high quality, diverse workforce that reflects the diversity of the population served by Partners’ clinical facilities.
 Workforce diversity both contributes to patient care excellence and creates economic opportunities for diverse communities that in turn reduce racial and ethnic disparities in health and health care.